stlehmann/pyads/doc/installation.md

 from source if you use a source package.
 This should not be an issue, however if you should encounter any problems with the *adslib.so* please contact me.

+For the compilation to work you need to make sure `cmake` and `g++` are installed on your system.

+For containers consider using a separate build stage to keep image size small.

 ## Installation on Windows

 On Windows *pyads* uses the *TcADSDll.dll* which is provided when you install